Foux Foundation

 Alignment with Core Areas: Given the Foundation's focused priorities (health, education, youth opportunity, poverty), applications should clearly articulate how they address one or more of these areas rather than peripheral activities.

-Scale and Sustainability: Recent grants of £39,000 and £40,000 suggest the Foundation favors substantial investments in organizations that can deliver significant impact with larger grants rather than spreading funding thinly.
+Scale and Sustainability: Recent grants of £39,000 and £40,000 suggest the Foundation favours substantial investments in organisations that can deliver significant impact with larger grants rather than spreading funding thinly.

 Key Takeaways for Grant Writers